vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/index.md

 #### Usage

 To pull content from a remote server, use the `vcfa-all-apps:pull` custom Maven goal.
-The following command pulls the content defined in the *Content Descriptor* file to the current project from a specified server and expands its content in the local filesystem by overriding any local content.
+The following command pulls the content defined in the *Content Descriptor* file to the current project from a specified server and expands its content on the local filesystem by overriding any local content.

 ```bash
 mvn vcfa-all-apps:pull -P{{ archetype.customer_project.maven_profile_name}}